donishadsmith/neurocaps/paper/paper.md

 # Summary
 Co-Activation Patterns (CAPs) is a dynamic functional connectivity technique that clusters similar spatial distributions of brain activity.
-To make this analytical technique more accessible to neuroimaging researchers, NeuroCAPs, an open source Python package, was developed.
-This package performs end-to-end CAPs analyses on preprocessed resting-state or task-based functional magnetic resonance imaging (fMRI) data, and is most optimized for data preprocessed with fMRIPrep, a robust preprocessing pipeline designed to minimize manual user input and enhance reproducibility [@Esteban2019].
+NeuroCAPs is an open-source Python package that makes CAPs analysis accessible to neuroimaging researchers for preprocessed resting-state or task-based fMRI data.
+The package is optimized for fMRIPrep-preprocessed data [@Esteban2019], leveraging fMRIPrep's robust, BIDS-compliant outputs.

 # Background
 Numerous fMRI studies employ static functional connectivity (sFC) techniques to analyze correlative activity within and between brain regions.
-However, these approaches operate under the assumption that functional connectivity patterns, which change within seconds [@Jiang2022], remain stationary throughout the entire data acquisition period [@Hutchison2013].
+However, these approaches assume functional connectivity patterns, which change within seconds [@Jiang2022], remain stationary throughout the entire data acquisition period [@Hutchison2013].

 Unlike sFC approaches, dynamic functional connectivity (dFC) methods enable the analysis of dynamic functional states, which are characterized by consistent, replicable, and distinct periods of time-varying brain connectivity patterns [@Rabany2019].
-Among these techniques, CAPs analysis aggregates similar spatial distributions of brain activity using clustering techniques, typically the k-means algorithm, to capture the dynamic nature of brain activity [@Liu2013; @Liu2018].
+Among these techniques, CAPs analysis aggregates similar spatial distributions of brain activity using a clustering algorithm (i.e. k-means) to capture the dynamic nature of brain activity [@Liu2013; @Liu2018].

 # Statement of Need
 The typical CAPs workflow can be programmatically time-consuming to manually orchestrate as it generally entails several steps:

-1. implement spatial dimensionality reduction of timeseries data
+1. apply spatial dimensionality reduction to timeseries data
-2. perform nuisance regression and scrub high-motion volumes (excessive head motion)
+2. perform nuisance regression and remove high-motion volumes
-3. concatenate the timeseries data from multiple subjects into a single matrix
+3. concatenate timeseries data from multiple subjects into a single matrix
-4. apply k-means clustering to the concatenated data and select the optimal number of clusters (CAPs) using heuristics such as the elbow or silhouette methods
+4. implement k-means clustering with optimal cluster selection
-5. generate different visualizations to enhance the interpretability of the CAP
+5. generate visualizations for CAP interpretation

-While other excellent CAPs toolboxes exist, they are often implemented in proprietary languages such as MATLAB (which is the case for TbCAPs [@Bolton2020]), lack comprehensive end-to-end analytical pipelines for both resting-state and task-based fMRI data with temporal dynamic metrics and visualization capabilities (such as capcalc [@Frederick2022]), or are comprehensive, but generalized toolboxes for evaluating and comparing different dFC methods (such as pydFC [@Torabi2024]).
+While excellent CAPs toolboxes exist, they are often implemented in proprietary languages such as MATLAB (TbCAPs [@Bolton2020]), lack comprehensive end-to-end analytical pipelines for both resting-state and task-based fMRI data with temporal dynamic metrics and visualization capabilities (capcalc [@Frederick2022]), or are comprehensive, but generalized toolboxes for evaluating and comparing different dFC methods (pydFC [@Torabi2024]).

-NeuroCAPs addresses these limitations by providing an accessible Python package specifically for performing end-to-end CAPs analyses, from post-processing of fMRI data to creation of temporal metrics for downstream statistical analyses and visualizations to facilitate interpretations.
-However, many of NeuroCAPs' post-processing functionalities assumes that fMRI data is organized in a Brain Imaging Data Structure (BIDS) compliant directory and is most optimized for data preprocessed with fMRIPrep [@Esteban2019] or preprocessing pipelines that generate similar outputs (e.g. NiBabies [@Goncalves2025]).
-Furthermore, NeuroCAPs only supports the k-means algorithm for clustering, which is the clustering algorithm that was originally used and is often employed when performing the CAPs analysis [@Liu2013].
+NeuroCAPs provides an accessible Python package for end-to-end CAPs analysis, spanning fMRI post-processing through computation of temporal metrics and creation of visualizations.
+However, many of NeuroCAPs' post-processing functionalities assumes that fMRI data is organized in a BIDS compliant directory [@Yarkoni2019] and is optimized for fMRIPrep [@Esteban2019] or fMRIPrep-like pipelines such as NiBabies [@Goncalves2025].
+Furthermore, NeuroCAPs is limited to the k-means algorithm for clustering, a choice that aligns with the original CAPs methodology [@Liu2013] and its prevalence in the CAPs literature.

 # Modules
 The core functionalities of NeuroCAPs are concentrated in three modules:

 1. `neurocaps.extraction` contains the `TimeseriesExtractor` class, which:

-- collects preprocessed BOLD data from an BIDS-compliant dataset [@Yarkoni2019]
-- leverages Nilearn's [@Nilearn] `NiftiLabelsMasker` to perform nuisance regression and spatial dimensionality reduction using deterministic parcellations (e.g., Schaefer [@Schaefer2018], AAL [@Tzourio-Mazoyer2002])
+- leverages Nilearn's [@Nilearn] `NiftiLabelsMasker` for denoising and spatial dimensionality reduction using deterministic parcellations (e.g., Schaefer [@Schaefer2018], AAL [@Tzourio-Mazoyer2002], etc)
-- scrubs high-motion volumes using fMRIPrep-derived framewise displacement (FD) values
+- removes high-motion volumes using fMRIPrep-derived framewise displacement (FD) values
-- reports quality control information related to high-motion or non-steady state volumes
+- reports quality control metrics for motion and non-steady state volumes

-2. `neurocaps.analysis` contains the CAP class for performing the main analysis, as well as several standalone utility functions.
+2. `neurocaps.analysis` contains the `CAP` class for performing the CAPs analysis, as well as standalone functions.

 - The `CAP` class:
-  - performs k-means clustering [@scikit-learn] to identify CAPs, supporting both single and optimized cluster selection with heuristics such as the silhouette and elbow method [@Arvai2023]
+  - identifies CAPs via k-means clustering [@scikit-learn] with optimized cluster selection (e.g., silhouette, elbow [@Arvai2023], etc)
-  - computes subject-level temporal dynamics metrics (e.g., temporal fraction, transition probabilities, etc) for statistical analysis
+  - computes subject-level temporal metrics (e.g., temporal fraction, transition probabilities, etc)
-  - converts identified CAPs back into NIfTI statistical maps for spatial interpretation
+  - converts CAPs to NIfTI statistical maps
-  - integrates multiple plotting libraries [@Hunter:2007; @Waskom2021; @plotly; @Gale2021] to
+  - integrates multiple plotting libraries [@Hunter:2007; @Waskom2021; @plotly; @Gale2021] for
-    provide a diverse range of visualization options
+    diverse visualizations

-- Standalone functions:
-Provide tools for data standardization [@harris2020array], merging timeseries data across sessions or tasks, and creating group-averaged transition matrices.
+- Standalone functions: provides tools for merging timeseries across sessions/tasks and creating group-averaged transition matrices.

 3. `neurocaps.utils` contains utility functions for: